KumaravelIT/Enumeration/README.md

-# Enumeration Techniques
-# Explore Google hacking and enumeration
+# Experiment-03-Google Hacking and Enumeration

 ## AIM:
 To use Google for gathering information and perform enumeration of targets